 Always pick the local currency when paying

 With this information in mind, you should now understand why picking the local currency will always give you the best exchange rate.
-In case you’re confused, it’s because your credit card processor sets the exchange rate as opposed to the merchant so it’ll always be closer to the actual exchange rate.
+In case you’re confused, it’s because your credit card processor sets the exchange rate.
+If you were to choose your local currency, the transaction provider charges an additional fee for dynamic currency conversions.
+For example, Moneris is one of the major companies in Canada that facilitate transactions.
+They don’t control the exchange rate, but they can add a fee for services that they have such as dynamic currency conversion.

 What about cash?